epidemian/epidemian.github.io/_posts/2024-06-08-chatgpt-sucks-at-pangrams.md

 On the one hand, i find it quite relieving to see that even the latest and most powerful "AI" models are still so far off from anything that we could call general intelligence with a straight face.

 I don't think we're anywhere close to <abbr title="Artificial general intelligence">AGI</abbr>, and i'm glad for that.
 I don't know if i'm an "AI doomer" or not, but i generally agree with the statement of [AGI posing an existential risk][AI risk statement] to humanity.
-I guess i could try to articulate why i think creating something more intelligent (and therefore more powerful) than ourselves seems like a spectacularly stupid idea, and i don't understand why anyone would want to do that instead of trying to improve humanity in some less naive and risky way<span class="sidenote-number" /><span class="sidenote">Like, IDK, trying to augment *human* intelligence, or our capacity for coordination, or for empathy.</span>, but this post too long already.
+I guess i could try to articulate why i think creating something more intelligent (and therefore more powerful) than ourselves seems like a spectacularly stupid idea, and i don't understand why anyone would want to do that instead of trying to improve humanity in some less naive and risky way<span class="sidenote-number" /><span class="sidenote">Like, IDK, trying to augment *human* intelligence, or our capacity for coordination, or for empathy.</span>, but this post is too long already.

 Suffice to say, any anxiety i may hold for AI killing us all gets subdued by evidence suggesting that we're still a long way off that.
 Even though this is contrary to what some AI-hype-bros may say.